ddev/ddev/README.md

 ### Retrieve Site Metadata
 To view information about a specific site (such as URL, MySQL credentials, mailhog credentials), run `ddev describe` from within the working directory of the site.
 To view information for any site, use `ddev describe sitename`.

-### Viewing Error Logs
+### Viewing Webserver Logs
-To follow an error log (watch the lines in real time), run `ddev logs -f`.
+To follow the webserver  error log (watch the lines in real time), run `ddev logs -f`.
 When you are done, press CTRL+C to exit from the log trail.
 If you only want to view the most recent events, omit the `-f` flag.

 ### Executing Commands
 To run a command against your site use `ddev exec`. e.g. `ddev exec 'drush core-status'` would execute `drush core-status` against your site root.
+Commands ran in this way are executed in the webserver docroot.
 You are free to use any of [the tools included in the container](#tools-included-in-the-container).

-### Getting into the Container
+### SSH Into The Container
 To interact with the site more fully, `ddev ssh` will drop you into a bash shell for your container.

 ## Tools Included in the Container